delfinjfb/recipe-page-react-tailwind/README.md

 - **Default Recipe**: The default recipe is **omelette** and can be accessed at `/recipes/omelette`.
 - **Dynamic Recipes**: Access other recipes via custom URLs like `/recipes/pancakes`.
 - **Next Recipe Button**: Use the button to navigate to the next recipe.
+- **Adjustable Servings**:
+  - Select the number of servings from the dropdown to automatically adjust ingredient and nutrition values.
+  - The dropdown options are defined by the scalableServings array in the recipe data.

 ### Matomo Tracking